firebase/codelab-friendlychat-android/steps/index.lab.md

 #### Implement the Sign-In screen

 Open the file `SignInActivity.kt`.
 Here a simple Sign-In button is used to initiate authentication.
-In this step you will implement the logic to sign in with FirebaseUI.
+In this section, you will use FirebaseUI to implement the logic for sign in.

 Add an Auth instance variable in the `SignInActivity` class under the `// Firebase instance variables` comment: